QuickChick/QuickChick/README.md

 - `MutateCheckManyWith args c ps`

 ### Documentation
-The public API of QuickChick is summarized in [BasicInterface.v](https://github.com/QuickChick/QuickChick/BasicInterface.v) The main documentation is the DeepSpec summer school tutorial:
+The public API of QuickChick is summarized in BasicInterface.v.

+The main documentation is the DeepSpec summer school tutorial:
 - [DeepSpec QC repo](https://github.com/DeepSpec/dsss17/tree/master/qc).
 Pretty soon this will become a software foundations volume!